GambitJ/Web-Assignment-6/README.md

 	* Arguments
 	* `if` statements

+MY ANSWERS:

+Functions are like machines that give you the result you want depending on what you put inside Parameters are the variables you put inside the machine (function).
+For example there is a function machine made to pop up and say hello [name] where you can put whatever name you want.
+The parameter would be like the hole you made just for putting in the names.

+The argument are the names themselves when you put them inside the parameter hole to make the machine spit out the name you want.
+The IF statements are when you put a rule that happens only IF something else is happening.
+Like Superman is weak only  IF he is near kryptonite or Harry Potter can only do magic IF he is holding a wand.

 2. Install Node and NPM.
 NPM comes packaged with Node. https://nodejs.org/en/download/

 3. Download (clone) this project folder from GitHub.